 The landscape of the study area is characterised by flat to gentle topography of grassland and cultivated land.
-Steeper slopes are found to the north of Delmas in the direction of the Bronkhorstspruit Dam.
-The most prominent natural feature of the Victor Khanye Local Municipality is the Skurweberg Mountain, so named for the ancient seabed from the Godwana period.
-This mountain stretches down the Hell's Kloof Pass into the gorges and canyons cut by the Bankspruit, Elands and Komati Rivers.
+Steeper slopes are found to the north of Delmas in the direction of the

+Bronkhorstspruit Dam.
+The most prominent natural feature of the Victor Khanye Local

+Municipality is the vast underground water reserves and amazing soil quality, rich in coal reserves.
 The topography of the area does not pose any significant obstacles to development.
-A number of rivers/ spruits transverse the municipal area with the Koffiespruit, Wile, and Kromdraaispruit being the most prominent.
-These generally drain in a northerly direction.
 Regionally Delmas sits within the sub-water management area of the Upper Oliphant's.
 The climate is typical Highveld with a mean annual rainfall of between 600 and 800 mm.
 Average maximum temperature ranges between 25°C and 29°C and the mean minimal temperature between -1.9°C and 2.0°C